MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

 ![Fingertip cursor image](images/Fingertip-Cursor-720px.jpg)<br>

 ## Bounding box with proximity shader
 The hologram itself also requires to provide both visual and audio feedbacks to compensate the lack of tactile feedback.
-For that, we generate the concept of [Bounding box with proximity shader](coming-soon.md).
+For that, we generate the concept of bounding box with proximity shader.
 A bounding box is a minimun volumetric area that encloses a 3D object.
-The bounding box has an interactive rendering mechanism called [Proximity shader](coming-soon.md).
+The bounding box has an interactive rendering mechanism called proximity shader.
 The proximity shader behaves as below:

 * When the index finger is within a range, a fingertip spotlight is cast on the surface of bounding box.
 * When the fingertip gets closer to the surface, the spotlight condenses accordingly.